†Not a low calorie food. See nutrition information for fat and saturated fat content.

 Q: Does it have to be refrigerated?

 A: Yes, the vegan mayo must be stored refrigerated at all times.
-Do not freeze, emulsion can break and mayo mayo separate once thawed.
+Do not freeze, emulsion can break and can separate once thawed.
 Refrigeration maintains the stability of the emulsion over the shelf life.

 Q: How long does it keep in the fridge once opened?